All About Ocarinas

 Transverses and Inlines versus Pendants: Transverse and inlines finger much like any simple flute: you ascend the scale by progressively removing your fingers from the holes.
 That's pretty simple.

 Pendants finger differently.
 They don't follow such a simple pattern, so you must memorize the notes.
-For this reason, most consider transverses and inlines easier to learn than pendants.
+That's not hard to do, but still, most consider transverses and inlines easier to learn than pendants.

 6- and 4- hole Seedpods: Pendants or seedpods come in 6-hole and 4-hole varieties.
 4-holers have just four holes on top, while 6-holers add two thumb holes on the underside of the instrument.
-6-holers play a couple more notes than 4-holers, and are therefore much more popular.
+6-holers play a couple more notes than 4-holers.
+They are much more popular.

 A Caution on Terminology